Healthy Living Kitchen

 - Disease Specific - Dash diet, know your numbers, mediterranean diet, nutrition and diabetes, going gluten free, heart healthy eating

 - Healthy Lifestyle - Healthy eating on a budget, workplace eating, recipe substitutions, healthy tailgating, super foods, eating farm to table, holiday eating tips, stress management

 Our staff creates individualized educational displays for your health promotion events, which include interactive games, educational materials and healthy recipes.

 Available for purchase in gift shop for $35.00

 Ways to Improve Your Cholesterol

 A blood test is used to measure cholesterol levels.
 A person’s total cholesterol level is determined from calculations and measurements of low-density lipoprotein (LDL), high-density lipoprotein (HDL), and triglycerides.

 The Celiac Center at The University of Tennessee Medical Center in Knoxville, Tennessee, offers patients access to diagnosis, treatment and management of celiac disease.

 The Healthy Living Kitchen was made possible by the generous donation from the University of Tennessee Medical Center Auxiliary.
 The $1,500 donation was used to purchase items to up fit the kitchen with cooking essentials and dishware to enable the medical center to provide cooking classes to the community.

-The new Healthy Living Kitchen is located at UT Medical Center in the Heart Lung Vascular Institute, Suite E-170.
+The Healthy Living Kitchen is located at the Heart Lung Vascular Institute, Healthy Living Kitchen, Suite E-170 at UT Medical Center.